-April 2025
+June 2025

 - Q1.
 Who is Golden State Natural Resources (GSNR)? - Q2.
 Are any of the RCRC or GSFA member counties financially responsible for GSNR's costs and expenses? - Q3.
 Why is forest resiliency work so important? - Q4.
-How will GSNR's forest resiliency project work? - Q5.
+How will GSNR's revised forest resiliency project work? - Q5.
 What type of woody biomass will be collected and where will the material come from? - Q6.
 Has GSNR considered what this project would mean for other smaller businesses that rely on feedstock coming from the project areas? - Q7.
-How will the pellets be transported?
-How many ships will the project require? - Q8.
+How and where will the wood chips be transported? - Q8.
 How many jobs will the project generate? - Q9.
 What are the benefits? - Reduced Wildfire, Improved Forest Health, and Increased Public Safety - Environment - Economic Development - Q10.
 Why is GSFA serving as the California Environmental Quality Act (CEQA) lead agency for GSNR's proposed forest resiliency demonstration project? - Q11.
 What are the community and environmental impacts? - Q12.
 Is GSNR's project supported by the U.S. Forest Service? - Q13.
-How does this project differ from other wood pellet operations?
+How does this project differ from other wood production operations?
 How is DRAX involved with GSNR's project? - Q14.
-What safety measures are being taken to mitigate fire risk and contain dust during the manufacturing, transport, and export process? - Q15.
+What safety measures are being taken to mitigate fire risk and contain dust during the manufacturing and transport process? - Q15.
 What permits are required for the project to proceed and what agencies are involved? - Q16.
-What is the project status?
+What is the revised project status?
 When will the project begin construction and operation? - Q17.
 How can the public stay informed regarding this project?
 How can the public provide feedback during the CEQA process?